nrfconnect/sdk-nrf/applications/serial_lte_modem/README.rst

 Generic commands
 ****************

-The following proprietary generic AT commands are used in this sample:
+The following proprietary generic AT commands are used in this application:

 * AT#XSLMVER
 * AT#XSLEEP[=<shutdown_mode>]